apache/echarts-doc/en/option/partial/text-style.md

 #${prefix} lineHeight(number)

-Line height of the text snippet.
+Line height of the text fregment.

 {{ if: !${noBox} }}

 #${prefix} backgroundColor(string|Object)='transparent'

-Background color of the text snippet.
+Background color of the text fregment.

 Can be color string, like `'#123234'`, `'red'`, `rgba(0,23,11,0.3)'`.